 As for the sending frequency, stick to your subscribers’ preferences.
 If they signed up for a weekly newsletter, respect their wish and reach out only once a week with your new content even if you publish more than one post over that period.

-Also, for better results, it’s essential to segment your audience and tailor your emails based on demographic and behavioral information.
+Also, for better results, it’s essential to segment your audience and tailor your emails based on demographic and behavioural information.
 For example, you won’t send the same promotional email to your prospects who still haven’t made a purchase and your repeat customers.

 Don’t forget to add a call-to-action button to your email and place it strategically so that your recipients spot it the moment they open your message.
-You can even get creative and use visually-appealing newsletter templates, as images draw people in and help them to better understand the message.
+You can even get creative and use visually appealing newsletter templates, as images draw people in and help them to better understand the message.

 4. Repurpose Your Existing Content

 Take advantage of the content you already have by updating and repurposing it.